 As long as you have a responsible person handy to take photos, photo booths are one of the easiest party activities to set up.
 Just put together a simple backdrop with a PVC pipe frame, add a cute backdrop and these adorable puppy photo props, and you’re good to go!

 Puppy Adoption Center

 I love activities that double as party favors, and having a Puppy Adoption Center fits this theme perfectly.
 All you need is a small plush puppy and adoption certificate for each child.
 I’ve made the second part super easy for you!
-Just click here and you can grab your free printable puppy adoption certificate.
-We all like easy, right?
+Just fill in the form below or click here to learn more.

 Kids go nuts for any activity that makes it okay to be loud and silly.
 Ask each kid to give you their best howl or bark, and give medals to everyone for different categories, such as: